pelpuo/rvisor-docs/docs/building_tools/bb_counting.md

 make
 ```

-This will create a binary called `inst_counting`.
+This will create a binary called `count_basic_blocks` in `bin/`.
 We can execute this on a RISC-V binary.
-For this example, we
+For this example, we use one of the embench binaries:

 ```
-./inst_counting benchmarks/fib
+./bin/count_basic_blocks embench/aha-mont64
 ```

-After the tool executes, the results are stored in `inst_counting.txt`
+After the tool executes, the results are stored in `basic_block_count.txt`

 ```
 Num Instructions: 6692